nimblehq/ios-templates/.github/wiki/Project-Configurations.md

 When creating a project from a template, a default target will be added automatically for the main application.

-There are 3 default targets in a project:
+There are 4 default targets in a project:

 - {ProjectName}
 - {ProjectName}Tests
+- {ProjectName}KIFUITests
 - {ProjectName}UITests

 ### Schemes